oatlog/oatlog/doc/report/main.typ

 are constructed, it is not obvious that the same simplification could be done from `(x<<1)/2`, in which case the program would be stuck in a local but not global optimum due to previous scheduling of optimization passes.
-While most specific scenarios of noncommutative passes can be resolved at the cost of only slightly complicating the compiler, the general problem cannot be avoided within a optimization pass architecture.
+While most specific scenarios of noncommutative passes can be resolved at the cost of only slightly complicating the compiler, the general problem of noncommutative and destructive passes cannot be avoided within such a compiler.

 == Phase ordering and peephole rewriting

-#TODO[the first sentence here is hard to parse]
+// #TODO[the first sentence here is hard to parse]
+// static list of passes, allowing repeats

-In an optimization pass architecture, the phase ordering problem is often framed as figuring out what static list of passes, allowing repeats, result in the best performing output programs.
+In an optimization pass architecture, the phase ordering problem is often framed as figuring out what sequence of passes result in the best performing output programs.
 For LLVM, such pass configurations are in practice hundreds of entries long with many passes being repeated many times.
 Pass configurations are effectively compiler hyperparameters and managing them is a challenge.

 A reasonable idea, if one wants to apply as many beneficial optimizations as possible, is to apply optimization passes to the program in a loop until having reached a fixed point.
-But this is not done in practice for the simple reason that doing so would result in too long compile times -- each pass processes the entire program in at least linear time and there are hundreds of passes.
+But this is not done in practice for the simple reason that doing so would result in excessively long compile times -- each pass processes the entire program in at least linear time and there are hundreds of passes.

 Optimization to a fixed point is made possible by peephole rewriting, which takes the optimization pass architecture and makes it incremental.
 Rather than passes (re)processing the entire program, a